sveltinio/components-library/packages/essentials/src/lib/components/button-group/README.md

 # ButtonGroup

-The `ButtonGroup` is an accessible (WAI-ARIA Accessibility Reference [1], [2]) component as a container for grouping a set of buttons.
+The `ButtonGroup` is an accessible widget as a container for grouping a set of buttons where buttons implement the [WAI-ARIA Button Pattern].

 ## Examples